Inside: Make a DIY plant pot cover in 10 minutes with old road maps or any other paper.

 Along the joining edge, overlap the contact paper by about 2cm.
 And along the top of the map, let the contact paper overlap by about 5mm.

-5. Then roll the paper into a cylinder and join both ends of the map with the overlapping sticky contact paper.
+Step 5: Roll the paper into a cylinder and join both ends of the map with the overlapping sticky contact paper.

-9. To finish off, shape the map paper bag into a round shape and crumple it slightly.
+Step 9: To finish off, shape the map paper bag into a round shape and crumple it slightly.
 This will make it look more like a paper bag.